Alex P. Keaton: Storylines

 At the beginning of the series, Alex is a high school student who has a passion for economics and wealth.
 In particular, he is an advocate of supply-side economics.
 His heroes are Richard Nixon (going so far as to have a lunchbox bearing Nixon's likeness), William F. Buckley Jr., Ronald Reagan, Gerald Ford and Milton Friedman.
-His favorite television show is Wall $treet Week and he is an avid reader of The Wall Street Journal.
+His favorite television show is Wall Street Week and he is an avid reader of The Wall Street Journal.
 He also enjoys music of the big band and swing era but secretly enjoys rock music (as seen in the episode "A, My Name is Alex").
 Alex spends the first two seasons of the series preparing to attend Princeton University.
 While he is attending an on-campus interview, Mallory, who tagged along to pay a surprise visit to her boyfriend, Jeff, who is attending Princeton at the time, has an emotional breakdown when she finds Jeff is seeing another woman.
 Ultimately, Alex chooses to look after Mallory rather than complete his interview, thus destroying any possibility of attending the university and getting into the Ivy League.

 Alex receives a scholarship to fictional Leland University, which is located close enough for him to continue to live at home and commute.
 Keaton excels at Leland and teaches an economics course as a teaching assistant.
 Alex holds a disdain for nearby Grant College (which Mallory later attends) and regularly openly mocks their courses.
 While attending Leland, he has two serious girlfriends.
 His first is artist/feminist, Ellen Reed (Tracy Pollan, whom Fox later married).
 After they break up, Keaton pursues a liberal psychology student with feminist inclinations, Lauren Miller, who is played by Courteney Cox.
 The relationship ends when he has an affair with music major Martie Brodie (played by Jane Adams) while Lauren is out of town.
-After graduation, Alex accepts a job on Wall Street.
+After graduation, Alex accepts a job on Wall Street (coinciding with the conclusion of the series).